krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 The presence calculus offers tools to frame decisions about such signals in terms of _directly observing_ and _actively managing_ a property's accumulation over time and timescales.

-Specifically we focus on systems properties and signals satisfying the following criteria. [^-not-exclusive]:
+Specifically we focus on systems properties and signals satisfying the following criteria.

-[^-not-exclusive]: This is not to imply that all these criteria are strictly required to apply the presence calculus.
-There are lots of theoretical reasons to believe that the ideas here generalize well beyond this, but starting with these criteria gives us a well-defined set of problems for which we can _provably guarantee_ that the machinery here will provide useful insights.
-Understanding what happens as we relax one or more of these requirements is an ongoing research activity - both in practical application contexts and in developing the mathematical theory further.

-- The measured value of the signal is a real number that varies continuously over time—thatis, we are measuring the *presence contribution* of a property in the system.
+- The measured value of the signal is a real number that varies continuously over time—that is, we are measuring the *presence contribution* of a property in the system.
 - The "signal" in the system property lies in the _accumulation_ of its value— both the magnitude and the duration for which it is observed are meaningful.